syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Document-Conversion.md

    ~~~
    {:.prettyprint }

-   > Note: HTML To PDF conversion allows text selection and search within the generated document.
+   N> HTML To PDF conversion allows text selection and search within the generated document.
 However, in machines where IE9 is installed, document would contain Bitmap image of the converted page/file thereby restricting text selection and search.
 This behavior can be changed for certain webpages by changing the registry value.
 For more details, refer to Frequently Asked Questions section.

    ### Authentication